 Crosby real estate guide & listings for sale

 The character of Crosby is exemplified by its relaxed ambience.
-This part of the town is reasonably quiet, as the streets are usually peaceful - although that is not the case around the railway line.
-Finally, there are about 10 green spaces nearby for residents to check out and they are especially well-located, making it easy to reach them.
+This part of Richmond Hill is quiet, as there isn't a lot of street noise or city clamour - although that is not the case closer to the railway line.
+Lastly, there are about 10 parks nearby for residents to discover and they are especially well-distributed, resulting in them being easy to reach from the majority of locations within Crosby.

-In Crosby, about one third of buildings are single detached homes, while large apartment buildings, duplexes, and townhouses make up most of the remaining housing stock.
-About one third of properties in this part of the town were constructed pre-1960, while many of the remaining buildings were built in the 1960s and the 1980s.
-This area also has a good selection of unit sizes; homes range from lofts to four or more bedrooms.
-There are equal parts renters and owners living in this neighbourhood.
+In Crosby, about one third of dwellings are single detached homes, while large apartment buildings, duplexes, and townhouses are the main housing types in the rest of the housing stock.
+This neighbourhood has a good selection of unit sizes, ranging from lofts to four or more bedrooms.
+There are equal parts owners and renters living in this neighbourhood.
+About one third of homes in this area were constructed pre-1960, while most of the remaining buildings were constructed in the 1960s and the 1980s.